StevieSimsII/AiNewsDaily/GITHUB_PAGES_TROUBLESHOOTING.md

 1. Go to repository Settings
 2. Click on "Pages" in the sidebar
-3. Under "Build and deployment" section:
-   - Source: Select "GitHub Actions" (if workflow exists) or "Deploy from a branch"
+3. Under "Build and deployment" section:   - Source: Select "GitHub Actions" (if workflow exists) or "Deploy from a branch"
-   - If using branch deployment, select the branch (main/master) and folder (/docs)
+   - If using branch deployment, select the branch (master) and folder (/docs)
 4. Click "Save"

 ### Step 5: Verify Website Files